bricker/ts_error_test/README.md

 ## Explanation
-When creating and indexing more than four records, a `StaleIdsException` is raised the next time a search is attempted.
-Four or less articles runs fine.
+When creating and indexing more than four records, a `StaleIdsException` is raised the next time a search is attempted with the same options.
+When certain options are changed (page, limit, query), the next search does not raise the error. `order` still causes the error to be raised.

+Creating/indexing four or less articles doesn't exhibit this behavior.

 * Rails 3.2, 4.0
 * Sphinx 2.1.2-release